hackproductions/website/setup/streaming.md

 As mentioned above, you'll only be able to test your stream *1 hour* before your due to go live.

-This is also a good time to figure out your ideal streaming configuration with the OBS Auto-Configuration Wizard.
+If you're using **RTMP** This is also a good time to figure out your ideal streaming configuration with the OBS Auto-Configuration Wizard.

 If you are on a slow connection, please lower your resolution and bitrate!
+You can find these in the OBS Settings.

+Need help?
+Drop an email to [help@hack.productions](mailto:help@hack.productions) and we'll do our best to help!